-1. Electrical noise from the boat's motor, trolling motor, or an accessory may be interfering with the sonar unit.
+- 1. Electrical noise from the boat's motor, trolling motor, or an accessory may be interfering with the sonar unit.
 Rerouting the power and transducer cables away from other electrical wiring on the boat may help.
-Route the sonar unit's power cable directly to the battery instead of through a fuse block or ignition switch

-2. Inspect the transducer cable for breaks, cuts, or pinched wires.

-3. Check the transducer and power connector.
-Make sure it's securely plugged in to the unit.
+Route the sonar unit's power cable directly to the battery instead of through a fuse block or ignition switch - 2.
+Inspect the transducer cable for breaks, cuts, or pinched wires. - 3.
+Check both the transducer and power connectors.
+Make certain both are securely plugged in to the unit.